danftang/SpaceTimeOS/README.md

 SpaceTimeOS presents a new paradigm for distributed, multi-agent computation.

 In this paradigm, agents are ordinary C++ objects embued with a position and velocity in a shared space.
 Agents can communicate with each other by opening agent-to-agent communication channels, down which they can send lambda functions (code and data) to be executed on the remote agent.
 The lambda functions move at a finite speed so agents that are close to eachother can communicate more quickly than agents further away.
-This allows efficient, automated assignment of computational events to processing nodes, thus allowing simulations to make use of all cores of a single processor or many processors on a distributed network.
+This allows efficient, automated assignment of computational events to processing nodes, thus allowing simulations to be distributed across all cores of a single processor or many processors on a distributed network.

 ## A simple example

 Let's start with a simple simulation of two agents that send messages back and forth between eachother.

 First we define what kind of simulation we want to do.
 In this case we're doing a simple forward simulation, so we choose `ForwardSimulation`.
-This type takes two templete classes: a spacetime for the agents to inhabit and a resource to do computations on.
+This type takes two templete classes: a spacetime for the agents to inhabit and a resource that will perform the computations.
 Here we choose a Minkowski spacetime with three spatial dimensions and a time dimension, this describes the normal physical space we're all familiar with (though more on this later).
 To do the computation we choose a thread pool with two threads.
 ```
 typedef ForwardSimulation<Minkowski<4>, ThreadPool<2>>      MySimulation;
 ```

-Next we define an agent class that derives from Agent<T,S> where T is the type of the derived class (in the `curiously recurring design pattern') and S defines the simulation type that the agent belongs to.
+Next we define a class that will define our agents.
+Every agent should derive from Agent<T,S> where T is the type of the derived class (in the `curiously recurring template pattern') and S defines the simulation type that the agent belongs to:
 ```
 class Ping : public Agent<Ping, MySimulation> {
 public: